sparrowcode/PermissionsKit/README.md

 ## Сooperation

 The development of this project is completely free.
-If you can make a contribution, it will help development.
-Here list of task what need do:
+If you can make a contribution, it will help with development.
+Here list of tasks and what needs to be done:

-- Fix mistakes in this Readme and docs.
-My English so bad.
-Good create pull request.
 - Add docs in source files.
-Description of public methods and parametrs.
+Add a description of public methods and parameters.
-- Subtitles for [video](https://youtu.be/1kR5HGVhJfk) in any your native languages, where I tell you how to connect a configuration file.
+- Subtitles for [video](https://youtu.be/1kR5HGVhJfk) in any of your native languages, where I tell you how to connect a configuration file.
 - Help me translate my app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) for other languages.
 - Add icon for tv os example target.

 ## Design previous version

-I develop `SPPermissions` in Apple-way.
-For this, I check 30 apps to get UI-elements for it project.
-I am take screenshoot and draw it in Sketch.
-For example, `Allow` button is similar to `Get` button in the AppStore.
-Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I am design `4.0` version of  `SPPermissions`:
+I developed `SPPermissions` in an 'Apple-way'.
+To accomplish this, I checked 30 apps to get UI-elements for this project.
+I then take the screenshoot and re-draw it in Sketch.
+For example, the project's `Allow` button is similar to `Get` button in the AppStore.
+Check [timelapse](https://youtu.be/1mDdX7fQRv4) to see how I designed the `4.0` version of  `SPPermissions`:

 [![Timelaps on YouTube](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Readme/YouTube.jpg)](https://youtu.be/1mDdX7fQRv4)